 Many couples become sexually aroused by dramatic outbursts in their relationship.
 A series of fights and reconciliation, followed by intense sexual activity, characterize their relationship.
 They are often convinced this way of having sex is healthy.
 However, such people use conflict, as opposed to tender love, to generate passion. (p.
 226).

-We’ll deprive ourselves of pleasure, intimacy, and love when we don’t see the illusions of reality that sexual attraction can produce.
+We’ll hinder our chances of establishing intimacy and love when we don’t see through the illusions of reality that sexual attraction can produce.